rodmoioliveira/Gnuplotting-Stuff/wrk2/README.md

           Regex to replace the name of <FILE>, used to set key labels

       --sla-new <SLA-NEW>
-          Create a new SLA file in CSV format (2nd column unit measurement: ms)
+          Create a new SLA file in CSV format (only edit the 1st column value) [unit measurement: ms]

       --sla-plot <SLA_PLOT>
           Plot SLA file with the latency data

   -h, --help
-          Print help information (use `--help` for more detail)
+          Print help information (use `-h` for a summary)

 Examples: